dsi-agpt/minibus-skeleton/README.md

 ##Sheduling data transfer

 It's not enough to click on the checkboxes in the acquisition and export interfaces.
-An executor is to be launched every minute to update the status of data transfers, determine which ones are mature candidates for execution and launch one of them.
+An executor is to be launched every minute to update the status of data transfers, to determine which ones are "mature" candidates for execution and to launch one of them.
-To enable scheduling, insert this line into your crontab :
+To enable scheduling, insert the following line into your crontab :

 ```sh
 */1 * * * * root  curl 'https://minibus-deployment-url/execution' -X POST -k >/dev/null 2>&1